-For anyone holding a General Aviation licence, conversion training is minimal and does not require you to complete further flying lessons or flying courses to be able to get a Recreational Aviation licence.
+For anyone holding a General Aviation licence, conversion training to Recreational Aviation Australia (RA Aus) is minimal and does not require you to complete further flying lessons or flying courses to be able to get a Recreational Aviation licence.
 As all pilots know, the joys of flying and being able to share the experience of being up in the air with others is highly addictive.
 Now you can convert your General Aviation licence to a Recreational Aviation licence with ease.

 Although the basics of flying different aircraft remain the same, the main difference between an aircraft used in General Aviation and Recreational Aviation is the lighter (MTOW) weight of the Recreational aircraft.
 This is one of the reasons why you will require flying training towards the issue of your R.A.Aus licence.